Coleus scutellarioides: History

 The species was first introduced into Europe from Java in 1851 by a Dutch horticulturalist.
 At this time, there were few leaf colors and shapes.
 A wider variety was available by 1877, when the American William Bull offered seeds at 43 US cents each.
 However, by selecting for seed production, early flowering was inadvertently favored, and leaf color also declined in intensity.
 Coleus breeding revived in the early 1940s, and by the 1980s, the availability of an improved range of cultivars led to coleus becoming the tenth most important bedding crop in the US.
 More recently, vegetative propagation has enabled cultivars with novel leaf colors and shapes to be offered for sale.
 Plants with trailing as well as upright habits are now available.

 Cultivars

+The leaves of coleus cultivars vary in color, from pale yellow to dark purple; in variegation, from almost one color to many colours; in patterning, from symmetrical to irregular; and in shape, from broad to narrow and from small-toothed to wavy margins.

 The leaves of cultivars typically show sharp contrasts between their colors; particular leaves may be several shades of green, pink, yellow, "black" (a very dark purple), maroon, cream, white, and red (somewhat resembling the unrelated Caladium).
 The leaf shape also varies from broadly ovate to more narrowly lanceolate.
 The leaf margins may have small or large teeth or be wavy, as may the whole leaf.
 New cultivars with different leaf shapes and color combinations are constantly being created.